theodore-s-beers/gloss-word/README.md

 pulled from the [Online Etymology Dictionary](https://www.etymonline.com/).

-While the package is called `gloss-word`—since I needed a unique name to publish it to [crates.io](https://crates.io/)—the binary itself, and hence the command, is `gloss`.
-I also like to use a shell function to pipe the output to [bat](https://github.com/sharkdp/bat) for pretty-printing.
-That's pasted below.
+While the package is called `gloss-word`—since I needed a unique name to publish it to [crates.io](https://crates.io/crates/gloss-word)—the binary itself, and hence the command, is `gloss`.
+I also like to use a shell function (pasted below) to pipe the output to [bat](https://github.com/sharkdp/bat) for pretty-printing.

 In short, the program makes a request (if necessary) to the appropriate website;
 scrapes relevant HTML elements; converts that material to nicely formatted plain